Myonmu/WoH-Community-Modding-Guide/02 ito file instructions and explanations (Custom Event).md

 - #NOT_IMPLEMENTED_YET **herald**: this event can appear if the chosen Old God is HERALD (weird tuba boy)
 - #NOT_IMPLEMENTED_YET **kturufu**: this event can appear if the chosen Old God is KTU-RUFU (IA IA KTURUFU FHTAGN)
 - **linked**: links the event with a custom character that uses this event as their personal event (more on this in custom characters)
+- #NOT_IMPLEMENTED_YET zhectast: this event can appear if the chosen Old God is ZHECTAST (meteorite goo)
+* #NOT_IMPLEMENTED_YET ehzhal: this event can appear if the chosen Old God is EH-ŻHAL (misery parasite)

 ### character #OPTIONAL